0byiaks/BlogHub_Deployment/infra/terraform/bootstrap/BOOTSTRAP_IAM_POLICY.md

   --policy-arn arn:aws:iam::YOUR_ACCOUNT_ID:policy/BootstrapIAMFullAccess
 ```

+## Additional Permissions Needed

+The bootstrap user also needs S3 and DynamoDB permissions for Terraform state backend:

+- **S3**: For storing Terraform state files
+- **DynamoDB**: For state locking (prevents concurrent modifications)

+These are included in the policy above.

 ## Security Note

-⚠️ **This policy grants broad IAM permissions** - it's needed for bootstrap to create IAM resources.
+⚠️ **This policy grants broad IAM, S3, and DynamoDB permissions** - it's needed for bootstrap to:
+- Create IAM resources (OIDC provider, roles, policies)
+- Access Terraform state backend (S3 bucket and DynamoDB table)

 After bootstrap completes and OIDC is set up:
 - You can remove this policy from the user